jhpyle/docassemble/_docs/functions.md

 this interview, we are only storing one record under the key `user_key`.

-The interview logic starts with forcing the user to log in:
+The interview flow starts with forcing the user to log in:

 {% highlight yaml %}
 mandatory: True